palladius/baby-alphabet/README.md

 You just need to change the project id in `.env`.
 I also like to use a `kubectl` wrapper around kubectl to make sure i use the right namespace and possibly the right cluster! :) Funny enough, due to its homonimity, `./kubectl` inherits autocompletion so you can easily TAB hour way through ./kubectl get pods and so on..

+Also try:

+    make docker-push-to-gcp

+which pushes docker to GCR and then trhough `make up` pushes the GKE cluster to GCP.
+Since it's always pulling LATEST tag, if you want to refresh it it also gives you a commodity refresh command (basically kill current deployment , in GoT style).

 ## Thanks

 * to my wife for creating such amazing and inspiring children (Alessandro and Sebastian), and for doing a real jackpot by marrying me.